zachvalenta/notes-sw/za/work.md

 * _mistakes_: no (never accidentally dropped tables or taken down services) yes (scoping stories, which is why I'm now determined to have the smallest possible tickets)
 * _staying up to date_: devs (newsletter for Python, Django, Golang, podcasts) https://www.thoughtworks.com/radar 🗄 keeping up
 * _good leader_: point guard https://news.ycombinator.com/item?id=20236685
-> I've spent a lot of time asking about why things are the way they are, both in areas where things are working well, and in areas where things are going badly.
-Where things are going badly, everyone has ideas.
-But where things are going well...almost no one has any idea why things work.
-It's magic.
-If you ask, people will literally tell you that it seems really similar to some other place they've worked, except that things are magically good instead of being terrible for reasons they don't understand. https://danluu.com/wat/

 ## questions